Hunting blesbok South Africa

 Best gun scope for blesbok hunting

-The average expected shooting distance when hunting blesbok in South Africa is 100 to 250 yards depending on the terrain you are hunting in.
+The average expected shooting distance when hunting blesbok in South Africa is 100 to 250 yards depending on the terrain.

 Shot placement when hunting blesbok

-The shot should be placed on the shoulder, or slightly behind the shoulder, in line with the front leg one third of the way up from the bottom of the brisket to the top of the hump on the back.
+The shot should be placed on the shoulder, in line with the front leg.
+Shot height to be one third of the way up from the bottom of the brisket to the top of the hump on the back.

 Quartering to shot

-On a quartering to shot aim for the middle of the opposite side shoulder at the same height as for a broadside shot.
+On a quartering to shot aim for the back of the opposite side shoulder at the same height as for a broadside shot.

-The shot should be placed at the spot where you bisect the angle formed by the front legs, aiming at the same height as for a broadside shot.
+Bisect the angle formed by the front legs and place the shot perpendicular to the top of the angle, at the same height as a broadside shot.

 Facing on shot

-The shot should be placed where the bottom of the throat meets the chest.
-One item to remember when taking a full-frontal shot is to remember blesbok habitually shake their heads up and down when facing a potential threat like a hunter.
+Place the shot where the bottom of the throat meets the chest.
+Remember blesbok habitually shake their heads up and down.
 Be sure not to fire the shot during the downward phase of the head shake.